ricardormotta/LTV_analysis/README.md

 This project, developed by [Ricardo Raspini Motta](linkedin.com/in/ricardormotta), focuses on Lifetime Value (LTV) analysis, encompassing churn analysis, LTV prediction, and customer segmentation.

+The project includes:
+- ML Orchestration using Kedro
+- CI/CD using Cloud Build in Google Cloud Platform
+- A Streamlit App to run predictions interactively

 ### Project Structure

 .